-In light of Remark~\ref{rem:closed_form_of_mixture_e-variable}, in order to compute the exact mixture e-variable at \eqref{eq:mixture_e-variable}, it suffices to have access to the probabilities for $z_1^t < z_2^t < \ldots < z^t_{n_t}$ the ordered observations in $(X,Y)^{t}$.
-Importantly, $\psi_t$ needs to be predictable, and needs thus in particular to be fixed \emph{before} observing $(X_t,Y_t)$.
-Since, we can always interpret the weights at \eqref{eq:predictable_weights} as weights on the whole intervals $[z_j^t,z_{j+1}^t)$ and distribute the mass uniformly over them, any choice of weights on the ordered observations in $(X,Y)^{t-1}$ can in principle be used to derive the target probabilities in \eqref{eq:target_probabilities}, including the interval probabilities with the non-predictable endpoints $X_t$ and $Y_t$.
-However, as the sample size increases, the impact of the additional interval splitting at $X_t$ and $Y_t$ becomes negligible, we simply apply the method as described above, taking $\tilde\calZ_t$ to be the ordered observations in $(X,Y)^{t-1}$.
-By subsequently adding more observations from the pooled sample distribution $(F_X+F_Y)/2$ and exploiting known optimality properties of the proposed weighting schemes, it is reasonable to expect that the regularity condition~\eqref{eq:cond_power_one_theorem} in Theorem~\ref{thm:asymptotic_power_one} is satisfied.
-In practice, we therefore expect the procedure to eventually reject with probability one under the alternative. \end{remark}
+\begin{remark}[On the choice of the testing thresholds $\tilde\calZ_t$] Since $z \mapsto S_t(\hat{\lambda}_t^\textsf{GRO}(z),z)$ is piecewise constant with potential jumps at $(X,Y)^t$, it suffices to have access to the probabilities $\psi_t([z_j^t,z_{j+1}^t)),\, j=1, \ldots, n_t-1\,$, where $z_1^t < z_2^t < \ldots < z^t_{n_t}$ are the ordered observations in $(X,Y)^{t}$ such that the mixture~\eqref{eq:mixture_e-variable} can be computed exactly.
+Here, $\psi_t$ needs to be predictable, and needs thus in particular to be fixed \emph{before} observing $(X_t,Y_t)$.
+Since we can always interpret the weights in \eqref{eq:predictable_weights} as weights on the whole intervals $[z_j^t,z_{j+1}^t)$ and distribute the mass uniformly over them, any choice of weights on the ordered observations in $(X,Y)^{t-1}$ can be used to derive the target probabilities $\psi_t([z_j^t,z_{j+1}^t))$, including the interval probabilities with the non-predictable endpoints $X_t$ and $Y_t$.
+However, as the sample size increases, the impact of the additional interval splitting at $X_t$ and $Y_t$ becomes negligible; we simply apply the method as described above, taking $\tilde\calZ_t$ to be the ordered observations in $(X,Y)^{t-1}$.
+By subsequently adding more observations from the pooled sample distribution $(F_X+F_Y)/2$ and exploiting known optimality properties of the proposed weighting schemes, it is reasonable to expect that the regularity condition~\eqref{eq:cond_power_one_theorem} in Theorem~\ref{thm:asymptotic_power_one} is satisfied. \end{remark}

-\begin{remark}[Finite known support] The previous considerations simplify considerably when the outcomes have finite and known support, as is the case for ordinal data with finitely many outcomes.
-(To give a practical example: in Example~\ref{ex:testing_sd_null}, the benefits of technology adoption may be self-reported by employees in levels like low/medium/high.)
-In such cases, it is reasonable to split our capital across all thresholds in $\calZ$, bet on all of them, and combine the obtained evidence by the predictable weights \eqref{eq:predictable_weights}.
-We do not expect to see much gains from this adaptivity when there are only a small number of known possible outcomes. \end{remark}
+\begin{remark}[Finite known support] An important special case is when the outcomes have finite and known support $\calZ = \{z_1, \dotsc, z_m\}$, as is the case for ordinal data.
+(The baseball application in Section~\ref{sec:real_data_exp} is a concrete example.)
+In such cases, we can simply fix the choice of thresholds to be $\{z_1, \dotsc, z_{m-1}\}$ (there is no violation at $z_m$).
+The adaptive weighting scheme~\eqref{eq:predictable_weights} with weights~\eqref{eq:standardized_lr} is still useful, although it can only outperform simple uniform weighting, $\psi_t \equiv \mathsf{Unif}(\{z_1, \dotsc, z_{m-1}\})$, by a constant factor $O(\log m)$ at most. \end{remark}